echemdb/svgdigitizer/doc/workflow.md

 [<img src="sample_data_2.png" width="450"/>](sample_data_2.png)

-## Step 1: Prepare pdf, bib and metadata file
+## Step 1: Prepare PDF, BIB and metadata file

 **1: Create a new directory:**

 The directory should be named `FirstAuthorName_Year_FirstTitleWord_FirstPageNr`

-For the example pdf this comes down to
+For the example PDF this comes down to

 `mustermann_2021_svgdigitizer_1`

 The page number should be the page number in the published pdf.
 Since the example is not published the page number is `1`.
 In other cases this could be `1021`.

-Put the publication pdf in the newly created directory.
-The pdf should be named according to the same scheme:
+Put the publication PDF in the newly created directory.
+The PDF should be named according to the same scheme:

 `mustermann_2021_svgdigitizer_1.pdf`

-**2: Place a bib file in the folder.**
+**2: Place a BIB file in the folder.**

 The easiest approach is to search for the article with [Google Scholar](http://scholar.google.com/).